 Waste Labels For each drum fill in a waste label and put it on the outside of the drum.
 Include the following: Container ID: A number to keep track of the waste container.
 If this box is not on the label, write the container ID on the top right of the label TDG Shipping Name (if hazardous waste): Leachable toxic waste (substance) Insert the name of the metal(s) that exceeds applicable Hazardous Waste Regulations leachate concentration, e.g. Leachable Toxic Waste (zinc) TDG Shipping Name (if not hazardous waste): Not applicable TDG Class: Not applicable Packing Group: Not applicable Shipped From: Use location from where waste is being shipped.
 Complete at time of shipping Container: Number containers that contain the same waste (e.g. Container 1 of 3).
-Complete at time of shipping Produced By: Name of the person who is completing the label/filling the waste container Produced From: Location from where the waste originated (can be equipment or station)-e.g.: 5L45, Tower 516/04 Date Produced: Actual date the waste container was filled and label was produced-use the start date if the container is filled over time Phone: Phone number of person completing the label and filling the waste container Waste Description: Waste abrasive Solid: Place checkmark Hazardous Abrasive Example BChydro WASSTELABELCABELCBELC CONTAINER ID: Produced By: JOE SMITH Date Produced: 03 - 31 20 0 7 Produced From: 5L45, TOWER 516/04 Prone: (250) 308 - 8116 Waste Description: WASTE ABRASIVE WASTE OIL (required internation) Waste Description: WASTE ABRASIVE Insulating Lubricating PCB levels: CONTACT ENVIRONMENTAL SPECIALIST FOR ASSISTANCE.
+Complete at time of shipping Produced By: Name of the person who is completing the label/filling the waste container Produced From: Location from where the waste originated (can be equipment or station)-e.g.: 5L45, Tower 516/04 Date Produced: Actual date the waste container was filled and label was produced-use the start date if the container is filled over time Hazardous Abrasive Example BChydro WASSTELABELCABELCBELC CONTAINER ID: Produced By: JOE SMITH Dete Produced 03 31 20 7 Produced From: 5L45, TOWER 516/04 Prome: (250) 308 8116 Waste Description: PCB levels: CONTACT ENVIRONMENTAL SPECIALIST FOR ASSISTANCE.
 604-506-7037 CONTACT ENVIRONMENTAL SPECIALIST FOR ASSISTANCE.
-604-506-7037 Bandwa don top roty col
+604-506-7037 Bandwa don tox rost gori

 Non-Hazardous Abrasive Example BChydro WASTE LABELABR.
-124 TDG Shipping Name: N/A TDG PIN: UN N/A With Output Identifiation Produced By: JOE SMITH Date Produced: 03 31 20 7 Produced From: SL45, TOWER 516/04 Produced: 03 31 20 7 Produced From: SL45, TOWER 516/04 Produced: 03 308 - 6 16 Waste Description: WASTE ABRASIVE WASTE OIL (required internation) CONTRACT ENVIRONMENTAL SPECIALITY OF A MEMORY AL- SPACE OF THE SPACE O
+124 TDG Shipping Name: N/A TDG PIN: UN N/A With Output Identifiation Produced By: JOE SMITH Date Produced: 03 31 20 7 Produced From: SL45, TOWER 516/04 Produced: 03 31 20 7 Produced From: SL45, TOWER 516/04 Produced: 03 308 - 6 16 Waste Description: WASTE ABRASIVE WASTE OIL (required internation) CONTRACT ENVIRONMENTAL SPECIALITY ON A STOTATION OF THE SPACE OF THE S